 23. Previous convictions for health and safety offences and other such aggravating features should, if relevant to the offence before the court, form part of the Friskies schedule.

 24. Evidence of any previous convictions may be given after a defendant has pleaded guilty or has been convicted23.
 The court can be provided with a list of all previous convictions, although this may not always be appropriate; there are no firm rules and judgment should be made on a case by case basis, having regard to the factors which the court will take into account (see above).
 The more relevant or similar the conviction is to the current offence, the older the conviction being put forward might be.
 In the case of individuals, you should mark on the list any conviction that is spent under the Rehabilitation of Offenders Act 1974 25.
-A conviction of an individual that resulted in a fine is spent five years from the date of conviction and all such convictions are removed from HSE’s public register of convictions after this period.
+A conviction of an individual that resulted in a fine is now spent one year from the date of conviction and all such convictions are removed from HSE’s public register of convictions after this period.
 Convictions of corporate bodies are not subject to the ROA 1974; after five years, records of these convictions are moved from the register to a separate Prosecutions History database, which is also publicly available.